2.142.2 Service Catalog Management Process and Procedures

 Activities

-1. An activity is a major unit of work to be completed in achieving the objectives of the process.
+1. An activity is a major unit of work completed in achieving the objectives of the process.
 A process consists of a sequence of related activities that transforms inputs into outputs and performed by the roles defined in the process.
 Activities are measurable in terms of efficiency and effectiveness.
 Identify the activities in the process and provide a brief description.
 The activities must correspond with the high-level process flow diagram above.

 ID Name Description

-SCM 2.0 Publish Service Catalog Changes are made to the Service Catalog, tested, validated, and made available to the eligible customers.
+SCM 2.0 Publish Service Catalog Changes made to the Service Catalog, tested, validated, and made available to the eligible customers.

 SCM 3.0 Monitor Service Catalog and Reports Ensures accurate information within the Service Catalog.
-Service Catalog KPIs are used to measure progress against the CSFs.
+Service Catalog KPIs used to measure progress against the CSFs.

 Procedure

-1. A procedure provides the step by step instructions, or tasks, in how to perform each activity in the process and usually applies to a single role that will be responsible in performing the task.
+1. A procedure provides the step-by-step instructions, or tasks, in how to perform each activity in the process and usually applies to a single role that will be responsible in performing the task.

-SCM 1.0: Process Service Catalog Change Request (CR)
+SCM 1.0: Process Service Catalog Enhancement Request

 1. ID Task Name and Description Role RACI Duties